U.S. News

 “I have two very important guests,” Luke said he was told by Jeffries’ assistants.
 “These are going to be the customers that you need to impress and entertain because they’re going to be buying a lot of clothes from you.”

-But as shocking as those allegations of manipulation, intimidation and exploitation may seem, they would be much more shocking to me if I didn’t see firsthand how Jeffries’ reign over the company influenced all of its employees to operate that way.
+But as shocking as those allegations of manipulation, intimidation and exploitation may seem, they would be much more shocking to me if I hadn’t seen firsthand how Jeffries’ reign over the company influenced all of its employees to operate that way.

 In 2008, I was recruited to work as a model for my local Abercrombie & Fitch store in Michigan.
-I had a good “look,” one of the bleach blonde store associates told me.
+I had a good “look,” one of the bleached blond store associates told me.
 Very quickly I came to learn that it meant that I was f--kable.

-Clad in a plaid flannel, flip-flops, a faux hawk, and with the store’s signature Fierce fragrance emanating from my pores, I was one of the first people a customer sees when you walk into the store, and I was given similar directives as Luke to “impress and entertain” anyone who comes in.
-Because it wasn’t just clothes we were selling, our store manager Chris once told us.
-You are selling an image of what people want to be.
+Clad in plaid flannel, flip-flops and a faux hawk, and with the store’s signature Fierce fragrance emanating from my pores, I was one of the first people a customer saw when they walked into the store, and I was given similar directives as Luke to “impress and entertain” anyone who came in.
+Because it wasn’t just clothes we were selling, our store manager Chris once told us: You are selling an image of what people want to be.

 During the holidays, I and few other models who were specially assigned to work upfront stood around shirtless offering spritzes of Fierce.
 We tried on coats and jeans for customers because we were the same size and build as grandsons and nephews.
 And we were instructed to always smile, have a positive attitude, and avoid the word “no.”